KovnaTheCute/TevliarSetting/Tevliar Setting/Boulderbugs.md

 **Speed.** Your base walking speed is 30 feet.

+**Darkvision.** You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
+You can't discern color in darkness, only shades of gray.

 **Natural Armor.** Due to your shell and the shape of your body, you are ill-suited to wearing armor.
 Your shell provides ample protection, however; it gives you a base AC of 17 (your Dexterity modifier doesn't affect this number).
 You gain no benefit from wearing armor, but if you are using a shield, you can apply the shield's bonus as normal.

 **Shell Defense.** You can withdraw into your shell as an action.
 Until you emerge, you gain a +4 bonus to AC, and you have advantage on Strength and Constitution saving throws.
-While in your shell, you are prone, your speed is 0 and can't increase, you have disadvantage on Dexterity saving throws, you can't take reactions, and the only action you can take is a bonus action to emerge from your shell.
+While in your shell, you are a small creature, you have disadvantage on Dexterity saving throws, you can't take reactions, and the only action you can take is a bonus action to emerge from your shell.

 **Scavenger Stomach.** You gain proficiency in constitution saving throws and are immune to poisons that are ingested.
 You can not become diseased from rotten food and you can eat any decaying matter.